 The problem is every step of the recruitment process has changed – even selling your business to talent.
-The elements that would have enticed people to dream of a job at your company such as seeing the doors to your offices buzzing with energy or your social media sharing examples of events and experiences are no longer there.
-Not only that but you can’t give candidates a tour of the office or a sense of the culture or working space when they come in for the interview.
+The elements that would have enticed people to dream of a job at your company, such as seeing the doors to your offices buzzing with energy or your social media sharing examples of events and experiences, are no longer there.
+Not only that, but you can’t give candidates a tour of the office or a sense of the culture or working space when they come in for the interview.

 So how are they to get a true sense of what it is like to work at your company?
 Your website and your explanation on a zoom call are all they have to get excited and make them choose you over a competitor.
 Remember, you’re not the only company recruiting.
-The top talent will have choice of jobs – how do you make them want you?
+The top talent will have a choice of jobs – how do you make them want you?
 In this post, we’ll talk you through the steps you can take to make your company stand out.

-This is the face of your company so is it doing a good job of selling the business?
+This is the face of your company, so is it doing a good job of selling the business?
 If recruitment is a priority, make sure it’s easy for potential recruits to find the career page and see the vacancies available.